Sir Gregory Winter, CBE, FRS, FMedSci, HonFRCP Non-Executive Director & Chairman

 Dr Ron Watts, PhD Non-Executive Director

-His management experience covers software and telecommunications industries, and as a consultant he has worked with companies on strategy and fund-raising in biotechnology, utilities, food processing and energy.
-He co-founded Australia’s largest energy market intermediary, Energy Action and is its chairman.
+Dr Ronald Watts has worked at senior levels in government and at CEO and Board level across a range of technology-based enterprises.
+Dr Watts’ management experience covers software and telecommunications industries, and as a consultant he has worked with companies on strategy and fund-raising in biotechnology, utilities, food processing and energy.
+He co-founded Australia’s largest energy market intermediary, and was its chairman for over 12 years.

 Michael Lovett Non-Executive Director

-Michael is Chairman of MobiLife Pty Ltd – a drug compounding company; owner of Bioption Investments (HK) Ltd – a private investment fund; owner of Ambrosia Trading (Shanghai) Ltd – a manufacturing business; Non Executive Director of KaosKey Pty Ltd – a medical device company; and a Non Executive Director of Dr’s Beck & Stone – a China based veterinary hospital group.
+Mr Lovett is Chairman of MobiLife Pty Ltd – a drug compounding company; owner of Bioption Investments (HK) Ltd – a private investment fund; owner of Ambrosia Trading (Shanghai) Ltd – a manufacturing business and a non-executive Director of KaosKey Pty Ltd – a medical device company.

-Michael is a qualified psychologist, he founded and was the CEO of one of the UK’s largest social care businesses which after growing organically and through acquisitions he sold to Private Equity.
-After moving to Hong Kong Michael expanded his entrepreneurial interests by setting up a private investment vehicle through which he invests predominantly in the medical sciences and medical device sector.
+Mr Lovett is a qualified psychologist, he founded and was the CEO of the UK’s largest children’s services business which after growing organically and through acquisitions he sold to Private Equity.
+After moving to Hong Kong, Mr Lovett set up a private investment vehicle through which he invests predominantly in the medical sciences and medical device sector.

 Andrew Walton-Green Non Executive Director